mircare/Porter5/README.md

 ### How to run Porter 5 on multiple sequences
 ```
-# To split a FASTA file with multiple sequences
+# To split a FASTA file with multiple sequences (Optional)
 $ python3 Porter5/split_fasta.py many_sequences.fasta

 # To predict all the fasta files in a given directory (Fastas)